History of the Jews in Serbia

 The history of the Jews in Serbia is some two thousand years old.
 The Jews first arrived in the region during Roman times.
 The Jewish communities of the Balkans remained small until the late 15th century, when Jews fleeing the Spanish and Portuguese Inquisitions found refuge in the Ottoman-ruled areas, including Serbia.
 The community flourished and reached a peak of 33,000, of whom almost 90% were living in Belgrade and Vojvodina, before World War II.
 About two-thirds of Serbian Jews were murdered in The Holocaust.
 After the war, most of the remaining Jewish Serbian population emigrated, mainly to Israel.
-According to data from the 2022 census, only 709 people declared themselves as Jewish.
+According to data from the 2022 census, only 709 people declared themselves Jewish.

 History

 Antiquity

 Jews first arrived on the territory of present-day Serbia in Roman times, although there is little documentation prior to the 10th century.

 Ottoman rule

 The Jewish communities of the Balkans were boosted in the 15th and 16th centuries by the arrival of Jewish refugees fleeing the Spanish and Portuguese Inquisitions.
 Sultan Bayezid II of the Ottoman Empire welcomed the Jewish refugees into his Empire.
 Jews became involved in trade between the various provinces in the Ottoman Empire, becoming especially important in the salt trade.
 In 1663, the Jewish population of Belgrade was around 800.

 While the rest of modern-day Serbia was still ruled by the Ottoman Empire, territory of present-day Vojvodina was part of the Habsburg monarchy.
 In 1782, Emperor Joseph II issued the Edict of Tolerance, giving Jews some measure of religious freedom.
 The Edict attracted Jews to many parts of the Monarchy.
 The Jewish communities of Vojvodina flourished, and by the end of the 19th century the region had nearly 40 Jewish communities.